Sub-subject: Henry David Thoreau - Civil Disobedience. Syllabus:

 It is interesting to point out this mutual influence:

-The eternal religion, Hinduism, inspires a spiritual leader of Christian Civilization, Thoreau.
+The eternal religion, Hinduism, inspires a spiritual leader of Christian Civilisation, Thoreau.

 This Hindu philosophy merges with their ideas and emerges the concept of “Civil Disobedience,” which will return to India to influence in one of the leaders of the spiritual renewal of Hinduism: Mahatma Gandhi.